coijiryuna/paneladmin/README.md

 ## Server Requirements

-PHP version 8.1 or higher is required, with the following extensions installed:
+PHP version 7.4 or higher is required, with the following extensions installed:

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

-> [!WARNING]
+> **Warning**
-> - The end of life date for PHP 7.4 was November 28, 2022.
+> The end of life date for PHP 7.4 was November 28, 2022.
+If you are
-> - The end of life date for PHP 8.0 was November 26, 2023.
-> - If you are still using PHP 7.4 or 8.0, you should upgrade immediately.
+> still using PHP 7.4, you should upgrade immediately.
+The end of life date
-> - The end of life date for PHP 8.1 will be December 31, 2025.
+> for PHP 8.0 will be November 26, 2023.

 Additionally, make sure that the following extensions are enabled in your PHP: